 What to Do If You Discover Hidden Assets After a Divorce

 She filed for divorce 11 days later and conveniently forgot to mention the huge windfall to her spouse!
-Unsurprisingly, her ex-husband found out about it two years later, and he wasn’t happy about it.
-The judge wasn’t either, and awarded the entire sum to the husband.
+Unsurprisingly, her ex-spouse found out about it two years later, and he wasn’t happy about it.
+The judge wasn’t either, and awarded the entire sum to the spouse.

 It is more difficult to reopen a divorce case if you did not divorce in a Community Property State, but that doesn’t mean you are out of options.
 You can always sue your spouse for monetary damages in civil court.